nobitagit/knowledge/databases/writing-a-db.md

 - Read/write operations are free from the Halloween problem
 - Query executor implements the iterator pattern https://en.wikipedia.org/wiki/Iterator_pattern

+### Logging

+- follow the write ahead logging protocol (first write the log, then do the operation in the DB)

 ## Reading

 - https://www.sqlite.org/queryplanner.html